gdarko/wp-vimeo-videos/readme.txt

 == Description ==

-**Integrtes your WordPress site with Vimeo using the Vimeo API and allows the user to upload videos directly from WordPress.
+**Integrates your WordPress site with Vimeo using the Vimeo API and allows the user to upload videos directly from WordPress.
 8-)**

 > **Disclaimer:** I don't work for Vimeo and the plugin is not official Vimeo software.
 It just uses Vimeo Developer API to provide interface for uploading videos directly from you WordPress site.